Chicago Partnership for Health Promotion

 CPHP extends its services outside of the classroom by offering nutrition education and support to park districts, summer camps and after school sites.
 These fun interactive nutrition education sessions keep children moving as they learn about the importance of healthy eating to promote children’s healthy growth and development.
 Other focus areas include summer meals promotion and policy/advocacy for creating healthy environments. - Community Adults Intervention

-The Community Adults Intervention works to help SNAP-eligible adults have healthy diets, and be physically active.
-The Intervention prioritizes a number of settings, including but not limited to senior living and transitional housing sites.
-Within these settings, nutrition and physical activity are promoted through direct education, as well as through strategies to create healthier environments for adults to live within. - Faith Based Intervention
+The Community Adults Intervention worked to help SNAP-eligible adults have healthy diets and be physically active.
+The Intervention prioritized a number of settings, including but not limited to senior living and transitional housing sites.
+Within these settings, nutrition and physical activity were promoted through direct education, as well as through strategies to create healthier environments for adults to live within. - Faith Based Intervention

-Working in partnership with local faith-based intuitions, CPHP promotes healthy eating, physical activity and obesity prevention in communities of faith.
-Based on the Faithful Families program, CPHP works with faith-based leaders, health ministries, and congregants to provide engaging health education and create policy, system, and environmental changes that support healthy behaviors at faith-based organizations. - Food Systems Intervention
+Working in partnership with local faith-based intuitions, CPHP promoted healthy eating, physical activity and obesity prevention in communities of faith.
+Based on the Faithful Families program, CPHP worked with faith-based leaders, health ministries, and congregants to provide engaging health education and create policy, system, and environmental changes that support healthy behaviors at faith-based organizations. - Food Systems Intervention

-The Food Systems intervention works in the community garden and urban farm sector to offer technical assistance to improve food security and access in CPHP target communities.
-The intervention works to expand home based gardening through gardening education and the Grow Your Groceries program.
-The intervention works with community organizations on food based, health and wellness initiatives. - Healthy Food Access Intervention
+The Food Systems intervention worked in the community garden and urban farm sector to offer technical assistance to improve food security and access in CPHP target communities.
+The intervention worked to expand home based gardening through gardening education and the Grow Your Groceries program.
+The intervention worked with community organizations on food-based, health and wellness initiatives. - Healthy Food Access Intervention

 Contact